 Like so many other towns and villages throughout Ireland in the last few years, business has been very cruel and survival an ever increasing mountain.
 And the restaurant remained closed for the past 3 years.

 But where there’s a will there’s always a way and a belief that good times will indeed return.
-This is the Budd family’s mantra and with their positive outlook they are once again bringing the old restaurant back to life and forward into a brighter future, and in keeping with the village tradition renaming the business under there family name, Budds.
+This is the Budd family’s mantra and with their positive outlook they are once again bringing the old restaurant back to life and forward into a brighter future, and in keeping with the village tradition renaming the business under their family name, Budds.

 When we first came to view the restaurant it was the warmth of the local people and the scent in the air that initially impressed us.
 Ballydehob must be the most diverse village in Ireland.
-We know that during the 60s & 70s Ballydehob was a Mecca for the weird and wonderful and, luckily still remains so, which is visably evident in the amount of great arts and craft producers, musicians, poets, actors, not to mention the vast amount of great food producers.
+We know that during the 60s & 70s Ballydehob was a Mecca for the weird and wonderful and luckily still remains so, which is visably evident in the amount of great arts and craft producers, musicians, poets, actors, not to mention the vast amount of great food producers.

 For us Ballydehob is and always will be a magical place full of magical people and we are certainly looking forward to feeding folk for many glorious years to come.